F-Stack/f-stack/dpdk/doc/guides/nics/netvsc.rst

 Features and Limitations of Hyper-V PMD
 ---------------------------------------

-In this release, the hyper PMD driver provides the basic functionality of packet reception and transmission.
+In this release, the hyper PMD provides the basic functionality of packet reception and transmission.

 *   It supports merge-able buffers per packet when receiving packets and scattered buffer per packet when transmitting packets.
 The packet size supported is from 64 to 65536.